 This turns out to be more challenging.
 Most of the documentation you find on Google for USBIP is obsolete, or only applies to certain Linux distributions.
 My server side instructions may not work on other distributions than Raspbian for the Raspberry Pi I am using.
 USBIP started out as a user space project and then later parts were incorporated into the kernel.
 Add typos in various documentation and you have a lot to try and I am still working on it.

 Raspbian does not support USB multi-seat, so that is not the end goal, but since it does have the USBIP package in its repository, it is handy for testing client code.
 The client needs to be able to attach and detach remote usb devices.
 Some usb devices have internal ports, so detaching is based on ports not usb bus IDs.
 192.168.10.113 is the IP of my Raspberry Pi 3B+, you will need to edit this IP for your server.
+It turns out that the -r option accepts hostnames instead of IP addresses.
+I recommend that you name all your computers uniquely because their IP addresses may change.
+I have not updated what follows yet.

 !/bin/bash sudo modprobe vhci_hcd lsmod |grep vhci_hcd sudo usbipd -D usbip list -r 192.168.10.113 |cut '-d:' -f1 |grep 1-1 |tr -d ' ' read -p "Press any key to attach all" usbip list -r 192.168.10.113 |cut '-d:' -f1 |grep 1-1 |tr -d ' ' | xargs -L 1 -r sudo bash -c 'sudo usbip attach -r 192.168.10.113 -b"$0" ' read -p "Press any key to exit"